ernstjo/em24/README.md

+// Reworked service to have dynamic mqtt topics (multiple em24 via ports) and added 3 phase functionality.

 Works with Victron Energy ESS<br>

 Subscribe to a local MQTT broker and make energy data available on a Modbus server